 Shootings in rural areas are more likely to occur outdoors with a shotgun or rifle; shootings in urban areas are more likely to occur indoors and with a handgun.

-Two safety devices, gun locks and load indicators, could prevent more than 30 percent of all unintentional firearm deaths.
+Two safety devices, gun locks and load indicators, could prevent a significant percentage of unintentional firearm deaths.

 Gun design changes can prevent unintentional firearm death and injury in children; every unintentional shooting by a child under age 5 years who either killed him/herself or another could have been prevented with the installation of a safety device.